SUMMARY STATUS: Planning

 SUMMARY STATUS: Operational, expansion cancelled

 The Redwater fertilizer plant, which started up in 1968, may be the largest fertilizer complex in Canada.
 An expansion of the urea plant was cancelled in 2013.
-In September 2016, Agrium and PotashCorp announced a potential "merger of equals."
 Redwater should soon begin feeding its excess CO2 into a new pipeline, the Alberta Carbon Trunk Line, which will transport it to old oil fields for EOR and underground storage.
+In January 2018, Nutrien was formed through a "merger of equals" between Agrium and PotashCorp that was originally announced in September 2016.